Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Market Differences Between Monopoly and Perfect Competition

-In a perfectly competitive market, there are many producers and consumers, no barriers to enter and exit the market, perfectly homogeneous goods, perfect information, and well-defined property rights.
+In a perfectly competitive market, there are many producers and consumers, no barriers to exit and entry into the market, perfectly homogenous goods, perfect information, and well-defined property rights.

-A monopoly, on the other hand, exists when there is only one producer and many consumers.
+A monopoly exists when there is only one producer and many consumers.

 Monopolies are characterized by a lack of economic competition to produce the good or service and a lack of viable substitute goods.

 A market can be structured differently depending on the characteristics of competition within that market.
 At one extreme is perfect competition.
 In a perfectly competitive market, there are many producers and consumers, no barriers to enter and exit the market, perfectly homogeneous goods, perfect information, and well-defined property rights.
 This produces a system in which no individual economic actor can affect the price of a good - in other words, producers are price takers that can choose how much to produce, but not the price at which they can sell their output.
 In reality there are few industries that are truly perfectly competitive, but some come very close.
 For example, commodity markets (such as coal or copper) typically have many buyers and multiple sellers.
 There are few differences in quality between providers so goods can be easily substituted, and the goods are simple enough that both buyers and sellers have full information about the transaction.
 It is unlikely that a copper producer could raise their prices above the market rate and still find a buyer for their product, so sellers are price takers.